-Final Fantasy 14 best class - Which is the best Job for you in FFXIV?
+Final Fantasy 14 best classes for new and returning players in 2022

 Despite that extra level of complexity, I would suggest trying out Arcanist/Summoner first.
 This Job specialises in bringing forth Summons that will aid you in battle (including ones that heal, tank, and DPS, perfect for a player who also plays solo).
 Arcanist spells also offer buffs that are learned early on, a great advantage when it comes to supporting other players in Duties.

-The best-recommended Jobs
+Best Jobs

-Now, the Jobs you’re about to read about aren’t necessarily the “best” as each Job in XIV as, essentially, they’re all fairly balanced across the board and are not often updated to be “better” or “worse than the other.
+Now, the Jobs you’re about to read about aren’t necessarily the “best” as each Job in XIV are, essentially, all fairly balanced across the board and aren’t often updated to be “better” or “worse” than the other.
 What you make as the best Job in Final Fantasy 14 mainly comes down to your own playstyle, how difficult the learning process is, and which ones are the most fun.

 Samurai – Samurai is a Level 50 Job that was introduced in Stormblood and is the class I’ve spent the most amount of time with.
 The job, like Ninja and Dragoon, can be incredibly fun with satisfying rotations and weapon skills along with abilities that have high attack potency.
 Like other DPS Jobs, it relies on the player to build up their ‘Gauge’ in order to deliver the big damage dealers, and although there is a learning process the Job can be just as rewarding as it is enjoyable to play.